IceWaffles/Optimised-Configs/README.md

 Hi, I’m @IceWaffles - you can also find me on discord at IceWaffles#3175 !
 I’m currently running a semi-vanilla survival server!
-I'll be uploading some basic files-eg very basic optimised configs for a public vanilla server.
+I'll be uploading some basic files-extremely basic optimised configs for a vanilla (default minecraft survival) server.